 Luckily Xero has a couple of tools that will speed up and automate the bank reconciliation process, freeing up your time to focus on other areas of running your business.

-We have already discussed the basic features of bank reconciliation within Xero bookkeepers, so already you should be familiar with the way Xero makes reconciliation simple but today we will look at two special features – bank rules and cash coding, which can really save time where you have the same transactions recurring on a regular basis.
+We have already discussed the basic features of bank reconciliation within Xero bookkeepers, so you should already be familiar with the way Xero makes reconciliation simple.
+But today we will look at two special features – bank rules and cash coding, which can really save time where you have the same transactions recurring on a regular basis.

 On the reconciliation screen, above the left hand side amount received, there is the option ‘Create Rule’.
 If you tick this you will go through to the Create Rule page.
 Depending on whether you are receiving or spending money the rule will be for ‘Receive Money’ or ‘Spend Money’.
 You now have seven steps to create the rule.